Cooking for Dummies: 6 Easy Student Recipes, Better Than Pot Noodles

 - Add the garlic and cook for another 2 minutes.

-- Get your chopped tomatoes and poor into the pan, stirring well to mix everything together.
+- Get your chopped tomatoes and pour them into the pan, stirring well to mix everything together.

 - Pour in the stock, bring your pan to simmer and then reduce the temperature for 45 mins.